PatentsView/es-data-load/docs/index.md

 * Mapping between SQL select columns and elastic index field names
 * Specify key fields
 * Specify batch processing settings
+    * NB: If a chunksize is provided for batch processing, {offset} and {limit} placeholders must be provided in the source SQL to prevent an infinite loop.

 # Specifications